Agga2772/BudgetBuddy/README.md

 Overview

 BudgetBuddy is a web application designed to help users manage their finances effectively.
 Developed as part of my final year individual project, it showcases my ability to create a full-stack application with practical features.
 BudgetBuddy includes tools for setting budgets, tracking expenses, locating cheaper stores, and offering financial tips.
 The app’s intuitive design ensures a seamless experience for users, promoting financial responsibility and trustworthiness.
+This repository doesn't include the datebases that were created to run with this application.
 Features

 Features